 And because I optimized my video the right way, it took up valuable real estate at the top of Google’s search results:

 Want to see how I optimized that video?
 Check out this quick tutorial:

 8. Rank for “Topic + Statistics” Keywords

 This is the dirty little secret that sites use to get LOTS of backlinks on autopilot.

-For example, Student Loan Hero has over 21.1K links to its “US Student Loan Statistics” page:
+For example, Student Loan Hero currently has 21.3K links to its “US Student Loan Statistics” page:

 Here’s how they did it (and why this approach works so well):

 First, they identified a topic that bloggers and journalists tend to write about.

 (In this case, stats about student loan debt.)

 Then, they created a webpage that curated stats from different sources.